DigitalHungerTM/resmeth/README.md

 By Mathijs Afman

 ## The Repo
-This repository houses a script that counts the number of occurrences of the word 'de', case insensitively.
+This repository houses a script that counts the number of occurrences of the word 'de', case insensitively, in a .txt file.
 It is also used as a place for version control of the script

 ## The Program
 The script can be downloaded and executed by doing the following in a linux shell: